 Don’t be scared.
 The person arrested is being accused of a crime and their innocence or guilt does not matter at this time.
-They will be transported to and processed into Jail.
-The person in Jail is called the Defendant.
+The detainee aka defendant will receive transportation to jail and go through processing.

-There are four Jails in the Las Vegas and surrounding area.
-Clark County Detention Center also known as County Jail or CCDC, the City of LV Jail also known as City Jail, North Las Vegas Detention Center and Henderson Detention Center.
-Don’t bother calling the Jails, you could be on hold for up to 30 minutes just contact eBAILs friendly staff and we will find your friend or loved one and all the pertinent information to get them out.
+There are four Jails in the Las Vegas, Nevada and surrounding area.
+Clark County Detention Center also known as County Jail or CCDC, the City of Las Vegas Jail also known as City Jail, North Las Vegas Detention Center and Henderson Detention Center.
+Don’t bother calling the jails, you could be on hold for up to 30 minutes.
+Just contact eBAIL’s friendly staff and we will find your friend or loved one and all the pertinent information to secure their release.

 What happens once in Jail?

-The Defendant is processed (booked) into Jail which usually takes a few hours.
-Once processed in, their accused crime, also known as charge(s), and their Bail Amount is made available.
-At that time the Defendant will be able to make free phone calls and call someone to “bail” them out of Jail.
+The defendant goes through processing/booking into the jail which usually takes a few hours.
+Once processed in, their accused crime, also known as charge(s), and their bail amount is made available.
+At that time the defendant will be able to make free phone calls and call someone to “bail” them out.
 As soon as you know that your friend or loved one got arrested contact eBAIL.
-We will find out which of the four Jails they are in and what the charge and bail amount is.
+We will find out which of the four jails they are in along with details about charges and bail amount.
 Let us do all the work.